 A summary of "cheese making"

-The bacteria then continue to "work" during the maturation process, albeit slower due to the shortage of so much lactose, and the lower temperature, 12° C is ideal.
+The bacteria then continue to work during the maturation process, albeit slower due to the lower temperature; 12° C is ideal.
 As the cheese ages, the flavour continues to develop.
-That is why three-month-old cheese does not taste as strong as 6 month old cheese.
+That is why three-month-old cheese does not taste as strong as six-month-old cheese.

 Cultures work in two ways; Direct Inoculation and Mother.

 Mother Cultures are made in advance.
-You incubate the milk that you are going to use to make your Mother Culture with the freeze dried culture and let it sit for 15 to 24 hours.
-Once you have made your mother culture you can tip into ice cube trays and freeze it for future use or use it right away.
+You incubate the milk that you are going to use to make your Mother Culture with the freeze-dried culture and let it sit for 15 to 24 hours.
+Once you have made your mother culture you can tip it into ice cube trays and freeze them for future use or use right away.

-I use homogenised and pasteurised milk straight from the supermarket, and until I get my own goats, that will have to do.
-Due to the milk being pasteurised, and then refrigerated, I do need to add some Calcium Chloride.
+I use have used homogenised and pasteurised milk straight from the supermarket, as well as non-homogenized milks that are now readily available.
+Due to the milk being pasteurised and then refrigerated, I do need to add some Calcium Chloride.
 The scientific reason why is fully explained in my book, Home Cheese Making in Australia.

 Those that have access to fresh, organic milk from their own cows or goats, who pasteurise their own milk and make cheese immediately, are to be envied, but it is most certainly not a prerequisite for making cheese successfully.

-Calcium Chloride, Rennet, along with the Direct Inoculation Cultures and everything else you will need, including a Dairy Thermometer are all in our Hard Cheese Making Kit.
-I have written the instructions myself, and feel they are easy to follow, and I am only an email away if you have any questions.
+Calcium Chloride, Rennet, Direct Inoculation Cultures and everything else you will need, including a Dairy Thermometer are all in our Hard Cheese Making Kit.
+I have written the instructions myself making them easy to follow.
+We are only an email away if you have any questions.

 Just like everything else, the more cheese you make, the better you get at it ... so why not have a go?